-E. Peer Support Services
+E. Medi-Cal Peer Support Services

 - 1. The Contractor shall provide, or arrange, and pay for Peer Support Services to Medi-Cal beneficiaries.
-Contractor s provision of Peer Support Services shall conform to the requirements of Supplement 3 to Attachment 3.1-A and Supplement 3 to Attachment 3.1-B of the California State Plan.
-Contractor s provision of Peer Support Services and implementation of a Medi-Cal Peer Support Specialist Certification Program shall further conform to the applicable requirements of Behavioral Health Information Notice (BHIN) 21-041 and to the requirements in any subsequent BHINs issued by the Department pursuant to Welfare & Institutions Code section § 14045.21. - 2.
-Voluntary Participation and Funding - i.
-The Contractor shall fund the nonfederal share of any applicable expenditures, since the Contractor has opted to implement Peer Support Services and participate in the Peer Support Specialist Certification Program set forth in Article 1.4 of Chapter 7, Part 3, of Division 9 of the Welfare and Institutions Code.
-The Contractor's local share utilized to fund Peer Support Services and the Contractor's participation in the Peer Support Specialist Certification Program shall not be considered an increase in costs mandated by the 2011 realignment legislation. - 3.
-Provision of Peer Support Services - Peer Support Services may be provided face-to-face, by telephone or by telehealth with the beneficiary or significant support person(s) and may be provided anywhere in the community. - 4.
-Peer Support Specialists - Contractor shall ensure that Peer Support Services are provided by certified Peer Support Specialists as established in BHIN 21-041. - 5.
-Behavioral Health Professional and Peer Support Specialist Supervisors - The Contractor shall ensure that Peer Support Specialists provide services under the direction of a Behavioral Health Professional. - 6.
-A Behavioral Health Professional must be licensed, waivered, or registered in accordance with applicable State of California licensure requirements and listed in the California Medicaid State Plan as a qualified provider of DMC-ODS.
+Contractor's provision of Medi-Cal Peer Support Services shall conform to the requirements of Supplement 3 to Attachment 3.1-A and Supplement 3 to Attachment 3.1-B of the California State Plan.
+Contractor's provision of Peer Support Services and implementation of a Medi-Cal Peer Support Specialist Certification Program shall further conform to the applicable requirements of BHIN 21-041 and to the requirements in any subsequent BHINs issued by the Department pursuant to Welfare & Institutions Code section § 14045.21. - 2.
+Voluntary Participation and Funding. - The Contractor shall fund the nonfederal share of any applicable expenditures, since the Contractor has opted to implement Peer Support Services and participate in the Peer Support Specialist Certification Program set forth in Article 1.4 of Chapter 7, Part 3, of Division 9 of the Welfare and

+Institutions Code.
+The Contractor's local share utilized to fund Peer Support Services and the Contractor's participation in the Peer Support Specialist Certification Program shall not be considered an increase in costs mandated by the 2011 realignment legislation.

+- 3. Provision of Medi-Cal Peer Support Services - i.
+Medi-Cal Peer Support Services may be provided face-to-face, by telephone or by telehealth with the beneficiary or significant support person(s) and may be provided anywhere in the community. - ii.
+Medi-Cal Peer Support Services may be provided in conjunction with other services or levels of care described in Covered Services, including inpatient and residential services, but shall be billed separately.